 Updating IndieTraveller from a hostel in Salta, Argentina.

 I have so far resisted going meta (i.e. blogging about blogging), though lately several bloggers asked me about how I got Indie Traveller off the ground, so I thought it be a good time to share some of my experiences.
-If you are a travel blogger trying to establish your audience, read on.

 It’s only been 8 months since I launched this blog, and by far the biggest challenge during this time has been gaining an audience foothold.
 I’m happy to say I have gotten through the worst part: I managed to get my traffic up from zero to 15,000 unique visitors a month.
 That’s not a whole lot yet, but it’s a perfect launching-off point.
 It feels like the blog has finally gained momentum and further traffic increases will be easier to achieve from here on out.